Mafory Bangoura

-Mafory Bangoura, or Hadja Aissatou Mafory Bangoura (born circa 1910, died 1976 in Bucharest) was an activist for an independent Guinea, and post-independence a politician holding the post of Minister for Social Affairs in the 1970s.
+Mafory Bangoura (akas: Hadja Aissatou Mafory Bangoura and Hadja Maffire Bangura; c.
+1910 in Guinea – 1976 in Bucharest) was an activist for an independent Guinea, and post-independence a politician holding the post of Minister for Social Affairs in the 1970s.
 Known as the 'Women's President of Guinea', her portrait featured on the one syli banknote, issued in 1981.

 Early life

-Bangoura was born in around 1910; her family were farmers and fishermen from the ethnic Soussou people.
+Bangoura was born circa 1910; her family were farmers and fishermen from the ethnic Soussou people.
 She learnt to read and write as an adult, as she had not received a western education when she was young.
 She moved to Conakry in 1936 to work as a seamstress.
 She joined the Foyer de la Basse Guinée, which was a mutual aid organisation for people from Lower Guinea.
 She married Badara Bangoura and they had three children.

 Political career

 Activism

 The General Strike of 1953 was intended to force the French government to abide by the Overseas Labour Code, it was led by Ahmed Sékou Touré and he invited Bangoura to mobilise women workers.
 At this meeting he made it clear that there was no profit, other than political and spiritual to be gained from supporting the cause.
 She was friends with President Touré before and after Independence.
 She led the presence of women at the strike committee meeting that followed, which was also the first time that women were allowed to be present, and spoke on the behalf of many women, saying they were ready to join the front line and fight for their beliefs.
 The strike lasted 72 days and Bangoura gave speeches as well as organising women's participation.

 After the strike, Bangoura was elected to the African Democratic Rally (RDA) as president of the Women's Committee.
 In 1954, during an RDA rally, Bangoura encouraged women across the country to go on sex strike.
 The move was designed to encourage men to join the RDA.
 She also encouraged women to sell jewellery and clothing to financially support members of the RDA.
 It is said that Bangoura also designed the uniforms of the RDA and chose the white colour, which became their emblem.

 During this period, Bangoura also organised a 'popular militia' made up of women, who learned to handle weapons and attack their enemies.
-The group was led by Bangoura and included other nationalists, such as: Nabya Haidara, Khady Bangoura, Aisata Bangoura, Mahawa Touré, Néné Soumah, and N'Youla Doumbouya.
+The group was led by Bangoura and included other nationalists, including Nabya Haidara.

 They patrolled the neighbourhood of Sandervalia where Sékou Touré lived.
-Eventually every major neighbourhood in Conakry had its own female militia.
-Bangoura was also head of the Conakry Red Cross who provided first aid and home-care for all those who were injured during anti-colonialist demonstrations.
+Eventually, every major neighbourhood in Conakry had its own female militia.
+Bangoura was head of the Conakry Red Cross who provided first aid and home-care for all those who were injured during anti-colonialist demonstrations.